JobDiva Integrates with LinkedIn Recruiter System Connect

-NEW YORK, Oct.
-20, 2020 (GLOBE NEWSWIRE) -- JobDiva is proud to announce that JobDiva has integrated with LinkedIn Recruiter System Connect (LinkedIn RSC).
+LONDON, Oct.
+21, 2020 (GLOBE NEWSWIRE) -- JobDiva is proud to announce that JobDiva has integrated with LinkedIn Recruiter System Connect (LinkedIn RSC).

 Understanding the LinkedIn Recruiter Integration

-LinkedIn RSC gives JobDiva clients the ability to save time and streamline the recruiting workflow by integrating consistent, real-time data.
+LinkedIn RSC gives JobDiva clients the ability to save time and streamline the recruitment workflow by integrating consistent, real-time data.

 Analysis has found that the LinkedIn RSC integration saves recruiters on average three hours per week.